 “I hope that these people will continue their service.
 I expect that they will continue their work and they will treat more blind people, people with visual impairments and bring them their eyesight back.”

-Note: This interview took place in February 2020, before any cases of the COVID-19 virus were reported in Bangladesh.
-Programme manager Asma updates that Yousub and Helena are doing well.
+Note: This interview took place in February 2020, before any cases of COVID-19 were reported in Bangladesh.
+Programme manager Asma updates that Yousuf and Helena are doing well.